Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 • Once you have identified the enclosure to CoDesigner, it can also be synchronized between MCAD and ECAD.
 The numbers in the image above show the steps to do this:

-3. Click OK in the dialog, confirming that CoDesigner has correctly identified the enclosure.
+3. Click OK in the dialog that appears, confirming that CoDesigner has correctly identified the enclosure.

 4. Confirm that the enclosure is detailed in the Altium CoDesigner panel.

-• As well as the enclosure, you can also synchronize other mechanical items with ECAD, such as fasteners or cable assemblies, by including them in the enclosure assembly.
+• As well as the enclosure, you can also synchronize other mechanical items with ECAD, such as fasteners or cable assemblies, by identifying them as belonging to the enclosure.

 7. Prepare the Device Assembly and Push to ECAD